ForestAdmin/agent-nodejs/docs/deployment/cloud/deploy-on-ubuntu.md

 git commit -am "First commit"
 ```

 Finally, you can add your git remote and push the code on your favorite platform.
-To do so, **first** create a new QuickStart repository on your github account. **Then** run the following command after changing `YourAccount` to your account name:
+To do so, **first**, create a new QuickStart repository on your GitHub account. **Then** run the following command after changing `YourAccount` to your account name:

 ```bash
 git remote add origin git@github.com:YourAccount/QuickStart.git